Overwhelmed in Stanislaus County? Here's How to Get Help Without 20 Phone Calls

 - 9 min read

-If you’ve ever thought, “I don’t even know where to start,” you’re not alone.
-Many people here are dealing with homelessness, mental health struggles, substance use, poverty, or coming home from jail or prison all at the same time.
+If you've ever thought, "I don't even know where to start," you're not alone.
+Many people here face homelessness, mental health struggles, substance use, poverty, or reentry from jail or prison — all at once.
+Most systems expect you to make calls, fill out forms, and track deadlines by yourself.
+That is unrealistic when you are just trying to survive.

 The Crisis in Stanislaus County: What the Numbers Miss